 You don't have to contribute every year.
 When you contribute, you must contribute to the SEP-IRAs of all participants who actually provided personal services during the year for which the contributions were made, even employees who died or terminated their employment before the contributions were made.
-You can start contributing to traditional, Roth and SIMPLE IRAs at any age.
+You can start contributing to traditional, Roth and SIMPLE IRAs at any age, as well as buying physical Gold in an IRA.
 Only SEP IRAs require participants to be at least 21 years old.
 For each of these accounts, your contributions should not exceed the amount of taxable income you earn that year.

 There may be other eligibility requirements, but your youth won't stop you from saving money for your future.
 A SEP-IRA is one of the easiest small business retirement plans to set up and maintain.
 You can make significant contributions for yourself and for any eligible employee.
 There is little administration and no tax filing is required.